akhichit2008/JNote/README.md

 # JNote
 JNote is a java based text-editor.
+It is useful for quickly taking short notes.
+This is my first ever Java Project.

 ![JNOTE_Logo](https://user-images.githubusercontent.com/88311744/158428365-b3a3c4b6-7fe2-4d81-b855-7eacdede34dd.png)